jwpconsulting/projectify/backend/README.md

   a.
 Migrate the `projectify` database that you have just created.
   b.
 Seed the `projectify` database with test data using the `seeddb` command.
   c.
 Start the development server
   d.
+Install the Django-Tailwind tool dependencies
-Start the tailwind development tool
+  e.
+Start the Django-Tailwind tool

 Run the following commands in your terminal to perform these steps: